 With Microsoft Entra access reviews, you can manage access package and group memberships, access to enterprise applications, and privileged role assignments to make sure you maintain a security standard.
 Regular oversight by the users themselves, resource owners, and other reviewers ensure that users don't retain access for extended periods of time when they no longer need it.

 Provisioning and deprovisioning are the processes that ensure consistency of digital identities across multiple systems.
 These processes are typically applied as part of identity lifecycle management.

 Provisioning is the processes of creating an identity in a target system based on certain conditions.
 De-provisioning is the process of removing the identity from the target system, when conditions are no longer met.
 Synchronization is the process of keeping the provisioned object, up to date, so that the source object and target object are similar.

-Azure AD currently provides three areas of automated provisioning.
+Microsoft Entra ID currently provides three areas of automated provisioning.
 They are:

 There are many aspects to a secure Identity infrastructure, but this five-step checklist will help you quickly accomplish a safer and secure identity infrastructure:

 We appreciate how seriously you take security and hope this document is a useful roadmap to a more secure posture for your organization.

 If you need assistance to plan and deploy the recommendations, refer to the Microsoft Entra ID project deployment plans for help.